-Karbonn is of the prime Indian phone makers whose entire portfolio mostly consists of Android based value-for-money smartphones.
+Karbonn is one of the prime Indian phone makers whose entire portfolio mostly consists of Android based value-for-money smartphones.
 It is phone makers like these that have given multi-national brand-value-bragging phone makers a run for their money in the entry level.
 With attractive specs and a price point that seems too good to be true, they’re successfully luring the Indian customer.
 The Karbonn A8 seems like a fair deal for under Rs.
 7k on paper.
 But how does it fare in reality?
 Let’s find out:

 Design and Hardware